-If you wish to enable Class C, the class must be strictly set before the join, as during the initial handshake, the device communicates the initial class (whether Class C or

-A) to the Network Server.
+If you wish to enable Class C, the class must be strictly set before the join, as during the initial handshake, the device communicates the initial class (whether Class C or A) to the Network Server.
 If you wish to reactivate Class A, you need to stop the network, set Class A, and perform the join procedure again.
-To activate Class B functionalities, the device must re-execute the join in Class A (if the device is operating in Class C).
+If the LoRaWAN network has been selected, or activate Class B functionalities, the device must re-execute the join in Class A (if the device is operating in Class C).